windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 To provide accurate answers to user queries, we need to scrape the Windmill documentation and store it in a suitable format.
 We can accomplish this by creating a scheduled flow that periodically retrieves the documentation from the Windmill repository on GitHub, creates embeddings using OpenAI, and stores the embeddings in Supabase using pgvector.

 ### Flow overview

+The flow is available on the Windmill Hub: https://hub.windmill.dev/flows/45/extract-and-embed-documentation-for-semantic-search

 ![Flow](./flow.png 'Create a scheduled flow that scrapes the Windmill documentation')